spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/channel-marketing/partner-campaigns/index.html.md

 1. Form is hosted on a GitLab or Partner landing page.
 Partners should always use the `FORM 2983: Partner Self-Hosted Enterprise Trial Form` Form.
    - This form has a hidden field that captured `utm_partnerid`
-1. Once submitted, Marketo then appends that value `Vartopia Partner Account ID` fields
+1. Once submitted, Marketo then appends that value `Vartopia Partner Account` fields
 1. Marketo processes the lead and sends the trial activation key via email to the prospect
 1. Marketo [suspends emails](/handbook/marketing/channel-marketing/partner-campaigns/#email-management) being sent from GitLab to prospect
 1. Marketo sends email alert to partner team and syncs lead to SFDC